pscretn/8051-Programming-Using-Keil-uVision/Arithemetic-Operations/README.md

 ![](/images/imgf.png) <br><br>

  ##  Subtraction of two 8-bit number
- here we are going to write program to  subtract two 8-bit number
+ here we are going to write a program to  subtract two 8-bit number
  ### Program
  ```Assembly
 $mod51